Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 1. Bring the 3D Graphics window to the front.

-2. Right click on Comm_Radome () in the Object Browser.
+2. Right-click on Comm_Radome () in the Object Browser.

-3. Select Zoom To.
+3. Select Zoom To in the shortcut menu.

 5. Use your mouse to set the view so that you can see how Radar_FOV's () projection cuts through Comm_Radome's () 3D Model.